 Public Transport

-Edinburgh is well connected by buses, trams, and trains, making commuting straightforward:
+Edinburgh is well connected by buses, trams, and trains, making commuting and city travel straightforward.
+Many central areas are walkable, and cycling infrastructure continues to expand.

 Low Emission Zone (LEZ)